feinjr/SMASHtoolbox/readme.md

 ```
 Note that imports are specfific to a particular workspace, e.g. packages imported in the command window aren't automatially availble inside a function.
 The command `clear all` removes all package imports.

 Programs are more specific collections of MATLAB code.
 For example, the SIRHEN program was designed to analyze PDV data, making it poorly suited to general-purpose signal analysis.
-SIRHEN sits inside the "programs" directly, which is not on the MATLAB path by default.
+SIRHEN sits inside the "programs" directory, which is not on the MATLAB path by default.
 The utility "loadSMASH" manages this for you.
 ```matlab
 loadSMASH -program SIRHEN % add SIRHEN to the path SIRHEN % launch the program